 The New Mexico benchmark plan includes coverage for both basic and major dental services for children.

-Two insurers offer stand-alone dental plans through the New Mexico exchange
+Which insurers offer dental coverage through the New Mexico marketplace?

 - BEST Life